 Vitamin C is an essential nutrient for our body, with multiple benefits for our health.
-In this article, you will learn what vitamin C is, its functions in the body, the benefits it provides, natural sources of vitamin C, consumption recommendations, and precautions to take into account.
+In this article, you will learn what vitamin C is, its functions in the body, the benefits it provides, its natural sources, recommendations for use, and precautions to take into account.

 What is vitamin C?